addybongo/Projects-Chatbot/ixnChatbot/README.md

 ## To try this sample

-- In a terminal, navigate to `you_arent_loved`
+- In a terminal, navigate to `ixnChatbot`

     ```bash
     # change into project folder
-    cd you_arent_loved
+    cd ixnChatbot
     ```

-- Run the bot from a terminal or from Visual Studio, choose option A or B.
+- Run the bot from a terminal

-  A) From a terminal

   ```bash
   # run the bot
   dotnet run
   ```

-  B) Or from Visual Studio

-  - Launch Visual Studio
-  - File -> Open -> Project/Solution
-  - Navigate to `you_arent_loved` folder
-  - Select `you_arent_loved.csproj` file
-  - Press `F5` to run the project

 ## Testing the bot using Bot Framework Emulator